lspahija/force-multiplier/README.md

 # Force Multiplier

-### The goal of Force Multiplier is to turn every human worker into a supervisor.
+### The goal of Force Multiplier is to turn every human worker into a supervisor

 Most workers today need to produce some sort of artifact (e.g. code, legal contract, documentation, essay, etc.)